syncfusion-content/xamarin-docs/Xamarin/Chat/Swiping.md

 ---
 layout: post
 title: Swiping in Xamarin Chat control | Syncfusion
-description: Learn here all about Swiping support in Syncfusion Xamarin Chat (SfChat) control and more.
+description: Learn here all about Swiping support in Syncfusion Xamarin Chat (SfChat) control, its elements and more.
 platform: xamarin
 control: SfChat
 documentation: ug